jlgerber/jlgerber.github.io/pages/editors/vi/intro.md

 ctrl r | redo

 ## Basic Editing
+### Insert Mode
 Key | Effect
 --- | ---
 i | insert text after the cursor
-A | move to end of line and enter edit mode
+A | move to end of line and enter edit mode a | move one char to the right and go into edit mode.
+Typing will insert text. o | open the line below the current line, inserting a newline, and enter edit mode O | open the line above the current line, inserting a new line, and enter edit mode

+`a`, `i`, `A`, `o`, and `O` all go into insert mode.
+The only difference is where the characters are inserted.
+### Replace Mode
+typing `R` enters **replace** mode.
+This allows you to write over characters rather than insert new characters.

 ### Put command
 Press `p` to put the previously deleted text after the cursor.
 If you delete a line with `dd`, `p` will put the deleted line on the line below the one that the cursor is on now.

 ### Replace command
 Press `r<char>` to replace the character under the cursor with <char>.
 Eg `rx` replaces the character under the cursor with `x`.
 Note that you will be in nav mode after you type the replacement character; you will not be in edit mode.